rwbrennan/TCI/README.md

 ### Metrics
 Some features should be added that provide some insight into the _evolution_ of the concept map over time.

 * An instructor view plot that tracks the _degree of consensus_.
-This metric will have to be defined: e.g., average consensus on levels, clustering, links.
+Currently, two plots have been created that show the standard deviation of the concept positions _vs._ time. 'scroll back' and 'scroll forwar' buttons could be placed under the plot to allow the instructor to look back at consensus.
+* The _degree of consensus_ can also be collected for the individual concepts for external analysis.
+* The Rapid Miner tool is worth exploring for data analysis.
 * An indication of which concepts are the most _troublesome_.
 This metric will have to be defined: e.g., based on the Std Dev, based on the length of time to reach consensus.
 This metric is important with respect to the notion of identifying _threshold concepts_.

 ### Code block example: